Table of Contents

 Some of the top countries that accept TOEFL include the United States of America, Canada, Australia, New Zealand, the United Kingdom, and many other institutions across Europe and Asia

-Major differences between IELTS and TOEFL
+Major difference between TOEFL and IELTS

 If you have read so far, you must’ve already noticed a few subtle yet important differences between the two exams.
 Let’s point them out-